 Beth Breger joined LEDA as its Executive Director in September of 2009.
-Most recently, she served as the Director of Special Projects in the Office of Student Enrollment Planning and Operations at the New York City Department of Education (DOE), where her responsibilities included developing and implementing enrollment policy reforms and managing enrollment issues for special population students.
-Prior to working at the DOE, she served as the Director of the School Connection Center at the Center for Alternative Sentencing and Employment Services (CASES), where she launched the first-of-its-kind school admission office for court-involved students in partnership with the City and State juvenile justice agencies.
+Most recently, she served as the director of special projects in the Office of Student Enrollment Planning and Operations at the New York City Department of Education (DOE), where her responsibilities included developing and implementing enrollment policy reforms and managing enrollment issues for special population students.
+Prior to working at the DOE, she served as the director of the School Connection Center at the Center for Alternative Sentencing and Employment Services (CASES), where she launched a school admission office for court-involved students, the first of its kind, in partnership with city and state juvenile justice agencies.
 Before CASES she spent eight years working at the Open Society Institute (OSI), the foundation funded by George Soros.
-While at OSI she founded the Urban Debate Program and the New York Urban Debate League, initiatives which successfully reintroduced policy debate to underserved school districts throughout the country.
-She also managed the foundation’s educational grantmaking.
-Beth received a Bachelor’s Degree in International Relations from Brown University and a Master’s Degree in Public Policy from the John F. Kennedy School of Government at Harvard University.
+While at OSI she founded the Urban Debate Program and the New York Urban Debate League, initiatives that successfully reintroduced policy debate to underserved school districts throughout the country.
+She also managed the foundation’s educational grant-making.
+Beth received a bachelor’s degree in international relations from Brown University and a master’s in public policy from the John F. Kennedy School of Government at Harvard University.

 Rebecca Amoah, College Guidance Counselor

-Rebecca joined LEDA in May 2015 as a College Guidance Counselor and supports scholars through the college admissions process.
-Before joining LEDA, she served as a College Adviser for College Advising Corps at Excel High School in Boston, MA, where she provided individual college counseling to students and helped foster a college-going culture at the school.
-Previously, she has also taught English as a Second Language and provided career counseling services for recently immigrated adults through the Irish International Immigrant Center.
-Rebecca graduated from Wellesley College with a Bachelor of Arts in Neuroscience and a minor in Music.
+Rebecca Amoah joined LEDA in May 2015 as a college guidance counselor and supports Scholars through the college admissions process.
+Before joining LEDA, she served as a college adviser for College Advising Corps at Excel High School in Boston, where she provided individual college counseling to students and helped foster a college-going culture at the school.
+She has also taught English as a Second Language and provided career counseling services for recently immigrated adults through the Irish International Immigrant Center.
+Rebecca graduated from Wellesley College with a Bachelor of Arts in neuroscience and a minor in music.

 Vynessa Ortiz, Director of College Success; Director of Residential Life

-Vynessa first came to LEDA in the summer of 2014 when she served as the Director of Residential Life.
+Vynessa Ortiz first came to LEDA in the summer of 2014 when she served as the Director of Residential Life.
 She joined LEDA full-time in May 2015 as the Director of College Success and of Residential Life.
-Vynessa has served as a Data Analyst in the Student Affairs Research & Assessment Office and a Case Manager in the Office of Student Conduct at Pennsylvania State University.
-She has also served as an Academic Adviser, Residence Life Coordinator, Director of the Women’s Resource Center, and Director of the Residential Academic Mentoring Program at Humboldt State University.
-Vynessa has a B.A. in Political Science and Ethnic Studies from Humboldt State, and an M.S. in Higher Education from Penn State.
+Vynessa has served as a data analyst in the Student Affairs Research & Assessment office and a case manager in the Office of Student Conduct at Pennsylvania State University.
+She has also served as an academic adviser, residence life coordinator, director of the Women’s Resource Center and Director of the residential academic mentoring program at Humboldt State University.
+Vynessa has a B.A. in political science and ethnic studies from Humboldt State, and an M.S. in higher education from Penn State.

 Josh Rosenthal, Director of Curriculum and Facilitation; Senior Program Officer

 Josh Rosenthal joined LEDA in 2007 as a facilitator for the Aspects of Leadership course.
-In his role as Director of Curriculum and Facilitation, Josh oversees the curriculum and faculty of the Aspects of Leadership course – the central academic component of LEDA’s Summer Institute.
-As Senior Program Officer, Josh supports all LEDA programs, especially recruitment and college success, in addition to overseeing Aspects of Leadership marketing, outreach, and business plan development.
-Josh began his teaching career at St. John’s University in New York while doing Ph.D. work in Sociology at The New School for Social Research.
-Prior to joining LEDA full time, he taught Sociology, Ethics, and Public Speaking at Coyne College in Chicago, then served as Director of Education and Assistant Campus Director at West Coast Ultrasound Institute in Los Angeles.
-Josh holds a Bachelor’s degree in Communications and Journalism from the University of Iowa, a Master of Science in Culture and Society from the London School of Economics and Political Science, and a Master of Arts in Sociology from the New School for Social Research.
+In his role as director of curriculum and facilitation, Josh oversees the curriculum and faculty of the Aspects of Leadership course—the central academic component of LEDA’s Summer Institute.
+As senior program officer, Josh supports all LEDA programs, especially recruitment and scholar support, in addition to overseeing Aspects of Leadership marketing, outreach and business plan development.
+Josh began his teaching career at St. John’s University in New York while doing Ph.D. work in sociology at The New School for Social Research.
+Prior to joining LEDA full time, he taught sociology, ethics and public speaking at Coyne College in Chicago.
+Josh holds a bachelor’s degree in communications and journalism from the University of Iowa and a master’s in sociology, culture and society from the London School of Economics and Political Science.